dennuguyen/comp1531-proj/src/assumptions.md

 ## other.py
 - users_all doesn't return a list of users like the documentation.
 Rather, returns a dictionary with key value 'users' which contains a list of users like the skeleton function.

+- search returns a dictionary with key value 'messages' which contains a list of messages datatype.

 ## user.py